Dental Appliances for Sleep Apnoea

 Dental appliance for sleep apnoea related posts

-Learn how to prescribe oral appliances for snoring and sleep apnoea (2018).
+Learn how to prescribe oral appliances for snoring (2019).
 Ultimate, step-by-step, how to guide.
 Including assessment, screening, diagnosis, treatment, bite registration, lab requirements and follow-up.read more

 The DVLA and General Medical Council (GMC) in March 2016, reinforced the fact that it is the individual’s responsibility to cease driving and inform the DVLA, should anything impact upon ability to drive safely.
 They went on to impose a significant and impossible burden on the GP.read more